May Campbell (field hockey)

 May Emma Campbell (née Pearce) (2 November 1915 – 16 February 1981) was a field hockey player who represented Australia in the sport from 1935 to 1948.
-From the tiny wheatbelt town of Moulyinning, her career spanned 50 years as a player, coach, selector and administrator in several Australian states as well as national duties.
+From the wheatbelt town of Moulyinning, her career spanned 50 years as a player, coach, selector, and administrator in several Australian states as well as national duties.
 She was considered one of Western Australia's and Australia's greatest players, with Indian champion Dhyan Chand saying of her: "May Campbell is one of the finest players I have seen, man or woman."

 Early life

-Campbell played local hockey with Surf Hockey Club (now YMCA Coastal City Hockey Club) with sisters Jean Pearce Wynne, (also played for Australia from 1946 to 1953), Morna Pearce Hyde (played for Australia in the late 1940s) and Caroline "Tib" Pearce Ash.
-May, Jean and Norma all captained the Australian Women's hockey team and the state team at various times and Tib also played at State and national levels.
+Campbell played local hockey with Surf Hockey Club (now YMCA Coastal City Hockey Club) with sisters Jean Pearce Wynne (also played for Australia from 1946 to 1953), Morna Pearce Hyde (played for Australia in the late 1940s), and Caroline "Tib" Pearce Ash.
+May, Jean, and Norma all captained the Australian Women's hockey team and the state team at various times; Tib also played at State and national levels.

-Her Brother Corporal Joe Pearce was a prisoner of war during World War II for over two years.
+Her brother Corporal Joe Pearce was a prisoner of war during World War II for over two years.
 He survived the war and returned to Australia.

-John Hyde, MLA for Perth, is Morna Pearce's son and hence May's nephew.
+John Hyde, MLA for Perth, is Morna Pearce's son and, hence, May's nephew.

-During the 1950s and 1960s there were also five brothers with the name Pearce, Cec, Mel, Eric, Gordon and Julian Pearce, who were prominent hockey players in Western Australia and Australia who were unrelated to the Pearce sisters.
+During the 1950s and 1960s, there were also five brothers with the name Pearce—Cec, Mel, Eric, Gordon, and Julian Pearce—who were prominent hockey players in Western Australia and Australia who were unrelated to the Pearce sisters.